Updated on

 How often should you have B12 injections for pernicious anemia?

-Summary: How Much & How Often?
+Takeaways: How Much and How Often

-So, how much and how often can you take B12 shots?
+To wrap up, how much and how often can you take B12 shots?

 In short: